RanvierMUD/ranviermud/docs/extending/areas/quests.md

   for the player automatically)
   */
   complete() {
-    // sanity check to make sure it doesn't actually complete before it's supposed to if (this.state.count < this.config.count) {
+    // Sanity check to make sure it doesn't actually complete before it's supposed to if (this.state.count < this.config.count) {
       return;
     }

     const player = this.quest.player;

-    // Here we implement our removeItem config if (this.config.removeItem) {
+    // Here, we implement our removeItem config.
+    // If removeItem is true, we remove all copies of the item from the player's inventory
+    // once the quest is complete.
+    if (this.config.removeItem) {
       for (let i = 0; i < this.config.count; i++) {
         for (const [, item] of player.inventory) {
           if (item.entityReference === this.config.item) {
-            // use the ItemManager to completely remove the item from the game this.quest.GameState.ItemManager.remove(item);
+            // Use the ItemManager to completely remove the item from the game this.quest.GameState.ItemManager.remove(item);
           }
         }